-- On the Installation menu, press ▼ to choose LCD PATTERN. - Press ► to start the test.
-The entire screen is black. - 3 Press ► again and the screen turns white. - 4.
-Press ► again and the screen shows a four-toned display. - 5.
-Press ► again to return to the Installation menu. - 6.
+- Turn on the power while pressing the [MENU/ESC] key.
+Continue pressing the [MENU/ESC] key until the Installation menu appears. - 2.
+Press ▼ to choose LCD PATTERN. - 3.
+Press ▶ to start the test.
+The entire screen is black. - Press ➤ again and the screen turns white. - Press ➤ again and the screen shows a four-toned display. - 6.
+Press ▶ again to return to the Installation menu. - 7.
 To restore normal operation, turn off the power and then it on again.